MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-vm-create-confidential-vm-how-to.md

 ## Limitations

-- Currently, only the following SQL Server images support Azure confidential VMs:
+- Currently, only the following list of bre-built SQL Server images support Azure confidential VMs.
+If you wish to use a different combination of SQL Server version/edition/operating system with Confidential VMs, you can deploy an image of your choice and then self-install SQL Server.
-    - `SQL Server 2022 Enterprise / Developer / Standard / Web on Windows Server 2022 Database Engine Only - x64 Gen 2`
+    - `SQL Server 2022 Enterprise / Developer / Standard / Web on Windows Server 2022 - x64 Gen 2`
     - `SQL Server 2019 Enterprise on Windows Server 2022 Database Engine Only - x64 Gen 2`.
     - `SQL Server 2017 Enterprise on Windows Server 2019 Database Engine Only - x64 Gen 2`
 - Confidential VMs aren't currently available in all regions.
 To validate region supportability, look for the `ECadsv5-series` or `DCadsv5-series` in [VM products Available by Azure region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=virtual-machines).

 ## Next steps